African Israel Church Nineveh: The founding of the new church

-A Distinctive Church
+A distinctive church

 Polygamy was accepted at the time of entering the church, but a member was not allowed to take more wives.
 Women, who outnumbered men two to one, were given an important place in the church.

 It is customary for both men and women members to process to church in ankle length white dresses, accompanied with a flag and drum.
 "The practice of wearing long garments or gowns with head kerchiefs and turbans on the head of all, both females and males, is the indication that in Heaven we do not have sexual differences or physical bodies but we are all in the form of spiritual body, that immortal body of God; And as the Old Testament was the picture of shadow of the New Testament, so the wearing by Israel adherents of almost the same and undistinguished dresses of both the body and the head is the shadow of the heavenly uniform."

 Immediately the church was founded the flag was introduced.
 It indicates that the soldiers of the cross must have a national flag to show their regiment wherever they are.
 The flag is green, white and red, representing the three major races of the world, Africans, Whites and Asians.
 It also represents the Godhead of Father, Son and Holy Spirit.
 It is used on parades outside the church.
 These processions are to fish for sinners, thus fulfilling the Lord's command to go out and preach the gospel to every creature.

 They sing and dance as they go in public witness to their faith.
 The services are spontaneous with the leader very much in charge, and they follow a general pattern of prayer, exhortation, much noisy singing, and public confession leading to possession.
 Spiritual healing is common, and dreams are regarded as an important part of revelation.

 Prophecy is also very important.
 "The church believes strongly that all the people of God are spiritually inspired and that there are prophets, who can directly communicate with God in Spirit and to interpret the visions to the people.
 That this is true means, God approaches or sends his wonderful message to his people, to reform his relationship of his glory to men of the world."
 Dreams likewise have a very important place, as they do in tribal tradition to the extent that Kivuli states: "I am convinced that the only way in which God speaks to his children is through dreams.
 There must be a biblical parallel.
-Otherwise the dream is not from God.
+Otherwise, the dream is not from God.
 But nothing important happens in the world which is not revealed to God's prophets."
 (Quoted in Welbourn, 1966).
-It is important however to note the need for objectivity, through the scriptures, recognised by Kivuli, though not necessarily recognised by the rank and file members.
+It is important however to note the need for objectivity, through the scriptures, recognised by Kivuli, though not necessarily recognised by the rank-and-file members.